 In addition, the Adviser, directly subject to the supervision of the Board of Trustees, provides the management services necessary for the operation of the Funds and such additional administrative services as reasonably requested by the Board of Trustees.
 These services include providing such office space, office equipment and office facilities as are adequate to fulfill the Adviser's obligations under the Advisory Agreement; assisting the Trust in supervising relations with custodians, transfer and pricing agents, accountants, underwriters and other persons dealing with the Funds; assisting in preparing all general shareholder communications and conducting shareholder relations; assuring the Funds' records and the registration of the Funds' shares under federal securities laws and making necessary filings under state securities laws; developing management and shareholder services for the Funds; and furnishing reports, evaluations and analyses on a variety of subjects to the Trustees.
-Pursuant to the Advisory Agreement, the North Star Opportunity Fund, North Star Micro Cap Fund, and the North Star Dividend Fund pay the Adviser a management fee at the annual rate of 1.00% of each Fund's average daily net assets.
-Pursuant to the Advisory Agreement, the North Star Bond Fund pays the Adviser a management fee at the annual rate of 1.00% of each Fund's average daily net assets.
+Pursuant to the Advisory Agreement, the North Star Opportunity Fund, North Star Micro Cap and North Star Dividend Fund pays the Adviser a management fee at the annual rate of 1.00% on the first \$100 million and 0.90% thereafter.
 Pursuant to the Advisory Agreement, the North Star Bond Fund pays the Adviser a management fee at the annual rate of 0.85% of the North Star Bond Fund's average daily net assets.
-The fee is computed daily and payable monthly The Adviser has agreed contractually to waive its management fee and to reimburse operating expenses, borrowing costs (such as interest and dividend expense on securities sold short), taxes and extraordinary expenses such as litigation) at least until March 31, 2018, such that net annual fund operating expenses of each Fund do not exceed the percentages in the table below.
+Pursuant to the Advisory Agreement, the North Star Small Cap Value Fund pays the Adviser a management fee at the annual rate of 1.00% of the North Star Small Cap Values Fund's average daily net assets.
+The fee is computed daily and payable monthly The Adviser has agreed contractually to waive its management fee and to reimburse operating expenses (excluding front-end or contingent deferred loads, brokerage fees and commissions, acquired fund fees and expenses, borrowing costs (such as interest and dividend expense on securities sold short), taxes and extraordinary expenses such as litigation) at least until March 31, 2025 or as in the case of the North Star Small Cap Value Fund through May 31, 2025 such that net annual fund operating expenses of each Fund do not exceed the percentages in the table below.
 This operating expense limitation agreement can be terminated only by, or with the consent of, the Board of Trustees.
-The Adviser is permitted to receive reimbursement of any excess expense payments paid by it pursuant to the operating expense limitation agreement in future years on a rolling three year basis, as long as the reimbursement does not cause a Fund's annual operating expenses to exceed the expense cap.
+The Adviser is permitted to receive reimbursement from the Fund for fees it waived and Fund expenses it paid, subject to the limitation that: (1) the reimbursement for fees and expenses will be made only if payable within three years from the date the fees and expenses were initially waived or reimbursed; and (2) the reimbursement may not be made if it would cause the expense limitation in effect at the time of the waiver or currently in effect, whichever is lower, to be exceeded.
 Fee waiver and reimbursement arrangements can decrease the Funds' expenses and increase its performance.

 North Star Micro Cap Fund Expense Limitation

 Class I 1.74%

 Class R 1.99%

 North Star Dividend Fund Expense Limitation

 Class I 1.74%

 Class R 1.99%

 North Star Opportunity Fund Expense Limitation

-Class A 1.99%
+Class A 1.55%

-Class I 1.74%
+Class I 1.30%

-Class R 1.99%
+Class R 1.55%

 North Star Bond Fund Expense Limitation

 Class I 1.79%

+North Star Small Cap Value Fund Expense Limitation

+Institutional Class 0.98%

+Investor Class 1.21%